SixLabors/docs/articles/imagesharp.drawing/text.md

 ## Use Text as Geometry

 Use `TextBuilder.GeneratePaths(...)` when the glyph outlines themselves should become drawing geometry.
 The returned paths can be filled, stroked, used as clips, or combined with image drawing.

+Generating paths changes the problem from text layout to geometry.
+Once glyph outlines become paths, they can be clipped, filled with image brushes, stroked with pens, transformed, or combined with other paths.
+Use this when text is part of a graphic effect or mask.
+Use `DrawText(...)` when you simply want text rendered as text.

 ```csharp
 using SixLabors.Fonts;